HydraMeshnet/developer-portal/sdk/dac_example_contract.md

 <div class="row no-gutters">
     <div class="col-6 pr-3">
         Even though a Vault can create an infinite amount of DIDs, DAC operations usually only require specifying one.
-Hence, we have to either create one or use a previously created.
+Hence, you have to either create one or use a previously created.
     </div>
     <div class="col-6">
         <div class="alert alert-info pb-0 mb-0">
-            <h5>Tips &amp; Tricks</h5>
+            <h5>Hints</h5>
             <ul>
+                <li>Most operations of our Decentralized Access Control (DAC) system are related to a user and in decentralized systems users are identified by decentralized IDs (DID).</li>
-                <li>Creating a new DID saves it in the Vault's state and will be accessible as the active DID.</li>
+                <li>New DIDs are saved in the Vault's state as the new active DID.</li>
             </ul>
         </div>
     </div>